siefkenj/IBLODEs/book/typst/modules/module6.typ

 $
 so $arrow(0) in cal(S)$.
 Next, suppose that $arrow(s)_1$ and $arrow(s)_2$ are solutions in $cal(S)$.
 By definition, that means $arrow(s)'_1 = M arrow(s)_1$ and $arrow(s)'_2 = M arrow(s)_2$.
-By the linearity of the derivative, we may now compute
+By the linearity of the derivative and of matrix multiplication, we may now compute
 $
   (alpha space.thin arrow(s)_1 + beta space.thin arrow(s)_2)' &= alpha space.thin arrow(s)'_1 + beta space.thin arrow(s)'_2 \
   &= alpha space.thin M arrow(s)_1 + beta space.thin M arrow(s)_2 \